slimjack/IWC/README.md

 Returns *true* if WindowMonitor initialized.

 ######Description:
-checks if WindowMonitor is initialized and ready to use.
+Checks if WindowMonitor is initialized and ready to use.

 ####onReady
 `SJ.iwc.WindowMonitor.onReady(handlerFn, [scope])`

 ######Parameters:
 - `handlerFn` - function which is called after WindowMonitor initialized.
 - `scope(optional)` - is used to set the scope of `handlerFn`.
-If not specified `window` object is used as a scope.
+If not specified, `window` object is used as a scope.

 ######Description:
 `onReady` notifies about WindowMonitor initialization.
 If `onReady` is used when WindowMonitor already initialized, `handlerFn` will be called immediatelly.